Patrick Leahy: Early career (1975–1987)

-Leahy originally aspired to the governorship, but in 1974 ran for the United States Senate.
-He ran in the wake of the Watergate scandal that had resulted in President Richard Nixon's resignation in August of that year, won a close race against Republican Congressman Richard W. Mallary, and succeeded the retiring George Aiken.
-At age 34, Leahy was the youngest U.S. senator in Vermont history and the first non-Republican senator from Vermont since 1856.
+Leahy originally aspired to the governorship, but in 1974 ran for the United States Senate in the wake of the Watergate scandal that had resulted in President Richard Nixon's resignation in August of that year.
+He won a close race against Republican Congressman Richard W. Mallary to succeed the retiring George Aiken.
+At age 34, Leahy was the youngest U.S. senator in Vermont history, the first non-Republican senator from Vermont since 1856, and the first Democrat to represent Vermont in the chamber.
 In 1980, Leahy defeated Republican Stewart Ledbetter by only 2,700 votes amid Ronald Reagan's landslide victory in the presidential election.
-In 1986, he faced what was on paper an even stronger challenger in former Governor Richard Snelling, but Leahy turned it back, taking 63 percent of the vote.
-In 1992, Secretary of State of Vermont Jim Douglas held him to 54 percent of the vote.
+In 1986, he faced what was on paper an even stronger challenge from former Governor Richard Snelling, but Leahy turned it back, taking 63 percent of the vote.
+In 1992, Vermont Secretary of State Jim Douglas held him to 54 percent of the vote.
 After that, Leahy did not face a strong Republican challenger.

 In May 1981, Leahy and Senator Ted Kennedy requested that the Senate reject John Crowell Jr.'s nomination as Assistant Agriculture Secretary.
 Leahy said his opposition was "because documents have been uncovered since his approval by the Agriculture Committee which suggest that he was aware of and involved in the anti-competitive and monopolistic practices of his former employer."
 Leahy and Kennedy contended that Crowell concealed his involvement with Louisiana-Pacific, Panhandle Logging Company, and Ketchikan Spruce Mills during the confirmation process.
 Crowell was confirmed by the Senate.